"As many as 85% of those suffering from eating disorders have been victims of sex abuse."

 I started attending Overeaters Anonymous meetings and found two meetings that were held at local hospitals that had eating disorder clinics.
 I thought about checking myself into one of these clinics as I really could not take care of myself.
 But insurance did not cover it, and I would have had to sell my home to pay the cost.
 Not only that, I talked to several women who had gone through the clinic one or two or three times and still not seeming to make progress with their eating disorder.

-In my initial conversation with the eating disorder clinic who told me that as many as 85% of Bulimics have been sexually abused in their past, and then in talking to more specialists in Bulimia I came to learn that indeed most Bulimics have been sexually abused in their past.
+In talking to specialists in Bulimia I came to learn that as many as 85% of Bulimics have been sexually abused in their past.
 This totally STUNNED me, and I asked "what can that possibly have to do with my bulimia?"
 In attending some of the Overeaters meetings I made some friends and realized that I needed to get into therapy.
 This was VERY scary to me as I never wanted to talk about the sex abuse, and certainly did not want to relive the memories of it.
 Although the memories had always been there, I tried to pretend that they had happened to a child and I was no longer that child and my life was separate.
 But I couldn't make it go away and the thought of talking about it in therapy made me think that I would literally die in having to face the memories and work through them.

 I'm telling you this ONLY because I hope that my story might be of help and inspiration to you so that you will do whatever it takes to get well.